Employee onboarding programs can make or break any company.

 - 91% of employees stick around for at least a year when organizations have efficient onboarding processes

 - 69% of them stick around for at least three years when companies have well-structured onboarding programs

 How much attention are you paying to your company’s own onboarding program?
-Taking a look at how three well-known companies approach onboarding may inspire you to make some improvements.
+Is it as effective as you want it to be?

 Some other highlights from Netflix’s onboarding process:

 - Technology is set up when you arrive

 - A dedicated mentor is assigned to help each new hire

 - Netflix’s top executives, including CEO Reed Hastings, meet with all new hires

 - Udupi requested a desktop workstation server over a self-serve portal and it was on his desk the next day

 It’s very evident that Netflix cares about setting up its new employees for success on day one.
 Your company should mimic that approach.